Types and grades of GvHD

 Acute GvHD

-Acute GvHD generally starts within 100 days of your transplant but it can sometimes happen after this time.
-It usually happens about 2 to 3 weeks after your transplant when your new bone marrow Open a glossary item begins to make blood cells.
+Acute GvHD generally starts within 100 days of your transplant, but it can sometimes happen after this time.
+It usually happens a few weeks after your transplant when your new bone marrow Open a glossary item begins to make blood cells Open a glossary item.
 This is called engraftment.

 • the palms of your hands